de-vnull/vnstat-on-merlin/README.md

 	- Applications described above.
 Scripts as described below.

 * Database configuration
-	- Once the applications are installed, path changes, particularly for the vnstat db files, may be required in order to preserve data between reboots.
+	- ~~Once the applications are installed, path changes, particularly for the vnstat db files, may be required in order to preserve data between reboots.~~
-		- The default db location on at least one install was to a volitile storage area which meant that the history was lost on reboot.
+		- ~~The default db location on at least one install was to a volatile storage area which meant that the history was lost on reboot.~~
-    - **If the install on your router shows the database in the /opt/ folder, then this step can be omitted.**
+    - ~~**If the install on your router shows the database in the /opt/ folder, then this step can be omitted.**~~
 	- Edit the following configurations:
 		- Verify the interface your router uses for wan by issuing `nvram get wan0_ifname` from the cli
 			- In most instances this will be *eth0*, but the AX58U has been reported to use eth4, for example.
 I do not have an AX58U so cannot verify that this is the only change required to ensure accurate monitoring.
-	- ** You will need to modify `/opt/etc/vnstat.conf` file to update the interface and location of db file to a non-volitile location on your thumb/ssd drive.
+	- ** You will need to modify `/opt/etc/vnstat.conf` file to update the interface ~~and location of db file to a non-volitile location on your thumb/ssd drive.~~
-	- I suggest creating a folder called "Traffic" on your attached drive. **If the install on your router shows the database in the `/opt/` folder, then this step can be omitted.**
+	- ~~I suggest creating a folder called "Traffic" on your attached drive. **If the install on your router shows the database in the `/opt/` folder, then this step can be omitted.**~~ This change is no longer recommended.
 		- There are other settings in this file that you may wish to tweak, including unit options (MB vs MiB), sampling rate, etc.
 			- Changing the setting BandwidthDetection to 0 in vnstat.conf may be required as the interface speed detection may lead to excess log entries.
-		- You will need to modify `/opt/etc/init.d/S32vnstat` file to update the interface and location of the db (ethX) files to a non-volitile location on your thumb/ssd drive.
+		- You will need to modify `/opt/etc/init.d/S32vnstat` file to update the interface ~~and location of the db (ethX) files to a non-volitile location on your thumb/ssd drive. ~~
-			- I suggest creating a folder called "Traffic" on your attached drive. **If the install on your router shows the database in the `/opt/` folder, then this step can be omitted.**
+			- ~~I suggest creating a folder called "Traffic" on your attached drive. **If the install on your router shows the database in the `/opt/` folder, then this step can be omitted.**~~ This change is no longer recommended.
-			- I also added the path to the db files to the end of the PATH= variable (only if you change the location of the database files)
+			- ~~I also added the path to the db files to the end of the PATH= variable (only if you change the location of the database files)~~
 			- When done editing, issue `/opt/etc/init.d/S32vnstat restart` command after editing these configurations
 				- If there is an error stating that the eth0 file can't be found, reinitialize vnstat (e.g., force it to create a new db)
 				- This can be accomplished by running the command `vnstat -u -i eth0` (where eth0 is the proper wan interface)